-4.3 Course evaluations and feedback
+5.3 Course evaluations and feedback

 Course evaluations are important, and the department and instructors take student feedback seriously.
-Please complete your evaluation at the end of the semester at www.courseevalum.umd.edu.
+Please complete your evaluation later in the semester at www.courseevalum.umd.edu.
 However, rather than waiting until the end of the course to give feedback, please bring any suggestions or concerns to our attention verbally during the semester.
 Although we cannot guarantee to be able to change anything that is brought up, we welcome hearing any comments or questions, that you may have, and will see if they can be addressed.